jesusrmoreno/toto/Readme.md

 room id will be generated and the assigned-room is emitted to the player with the room name.

+### player-disconnect
+Will be sent in the event of a player disconnecting from the group.
+The player's turn will be included.

 ### in-queue
 Sent when the player first gets added to the game queue.

-### join-group
+### group-assignment
-Should be used by the player to join an existing group.
-A player can only join an existing group if doing so will not cause the playersInGroup limit to be exceeded.
+Sends the player the room name and turn assigned.
+The client should use this to initialize the client turn and room name.

 ### room-message
 Is sent to everyone in the room.
 The client should subscribe to this to get info